What is Pain Reprocessing Therapy?

 Get full support with your recovery & learn powerful PRT techniques!

-Pain Reprocessing Therapy techniques
+How does Pain Reprocessing Therapy work?

 To put it simply, pain reprocessing therapy involves cultivating a different attitude and reaction to the pain, so that the danger signal ultimately stops being fired.
 This can lead to a complete elimination of pain, as the brain no longer remains hypersensitive.